babelomics/MIGNON/3_output.md

 title: Output
 ---

-# Output
+# Signaling circuit activities

+File: `path_values.tsv`

-As described in the **tool manuscript**, the main output of the workflow consists on two files, which can be found in the **call-hipathia** task directory created by [cromwell](https://github.com/broadinstitute/cromwell).
+As described in the **tool manuscript**, the main output of the workflow consists of two tab separated tables that can be found in the `call-hipathia` directory created by cromwell when using the default parameters.
+The first one is a matrix that contains the signaling circuit activity estimations performed by [hipathia](http://hipathia.babelomics.org/) after applying the signaling propagation algorithm.

-## Circuit activity matrix

-**path_values.tsv**

-This matrix contain the results of the circuit activity estimation performed by hiPathia after applying the *in-silico knockdown* strategy and contain a value for each circuit (row) and sample (column).
+Here users can find an example of the structure of such files, where rows are signaling circuit (identified by the hipathia ID) and the columns correspond to samples:

 |               | ERR3481954 | ERR3481955 | ERR3481956 | ERR3481957 |
 |---------------|------------|------------|------------|------------|